tangshuang/nautil/docs/concepts.md

 )(MyComponent)
 ```

-As the code show, `WrappedComponent` will automaticly update when `some` of `depo` changes.
+As the code shown, `WrappedComponent` will automaticly update when `some` of `depo` changes.

 ## Reactive Mutable Data

 The developing experience of vue.js is excellent, because it provides a Reactive Mutable Data pattern which called [reactivity system](https://vuejs.org/v2/guide/instance.html#Data-and-Methods).
-However, this is not match the main vioce of react community, but we can use it in Nautil by using Store and Model.
+However, this does not match the main vioce of react community, but we can use it in Nautil by using Store and Model.

 ```js
 import { Component, Store } from 'nautil'